 Master of Physician Assistant Studies (MSPAS)

-Make a direct impact on the lives of patients as a physician assistant (PA) by obtaining a Master of Science in Physician Assistant Studies from Saint Joseph’s University.
-Our 24-month Master of Physician Assistant Studies (MSPAS) program prepares you to deliver a broad range of medical services as a physician assistant, including acute patient care, research and education.
+Saint Joseph’s University’s Master of Science in Physician Assistant Studies (MSPAS) 24-month program prepares you to deliver a broad range of medical services as a physician assistant, including primary care, research and education.

 What Sets Our Program Apart